Exact maximum-entropy estimation with Feynman diagrams: Introduction

 \subsection{Kullback-Liebler constraint problems}

-The problem of maximizing the entropy of a distribution $P$ on an alphabet $\Sigma$ subject to some constraints is an instance of the somewhat more general problem of \emph{minimizing} the Kullback-Liebler divergence $D(P||Q)$ of $P$ relative to a given reference distribution $Q$.
+The problem of maximizing the entropy of a distribution $P$ on an alphabet $\Sigma$ subject to some constraints is an instance of the somewhat more general problem of \emph{minimizing} the \emph{Kullback-Liebler divergence}, or \emph{relative entropy} $D(P||Q)$ of $P$ relative to a given reference distribution $Q$.
 Indeed, if $Q$ is the uniform distribution then $D(P||Q) = \log |\Sigma| - H(P)$ where $H(P)$ is the entropy of $P$.
 With this in mind, we can state our results as follows.

-\begin{defn} \emph{A Kullback-Liebler constraint problem} (or KL constraint problem) consists of a triple $\left(\Sigma,Q,\left\{ r_{i}\right\} _{i=1}^{k}\right)$ where \begin{enumerate} \item $\Sigma$ is a finite set called \emph{the alphabet.} \item $Q=\left\{ q_{\sigma}\right\} $ is a probability distribution on $\Sigma,$ called \emph{the reference probability distribution.} \item $r_{i}:\Sigma\to\rr$ for $1\leq i\leq k$ are functions called the \emph{constraint functions.} \end{enumerate} We assume that $q_\sigma > 0$ for all $\sigma \in \Sigma$ and that the $r_i$ are linearly independent as elements of the vector space $\rr^\Sigma$; one can reduce KL constraint problems which do not satisfy these conditions to ones that do, in an obvious way.
+\begin{defn} \emph{A Kullback-Liebler constraint problem} (or KL constraint problem) consists of a triple $\left(\Sigma,Q,\left\{ r_{i}\right\} _{i=1}^{k}\right)$ where \begin{enumerate} \item $\Sigma$ is a finite set called \emph{the alphabet.} \item $Q=\left\{ q_{\sigma}\right\} $ is a probability distribution on $\Sigma,$ called \emph{the reference probability distribution.} \item $r_{i}:\Sigma\to\rr$ for $1\leq i\leq k$ are functions called the \emph{constraint functions.} \end{enumerate} We assume that $q_\sigma > 0$ for all $\sigma \in \Sigma$ and that the $r_i$ are affinely independent as elements of the vector space $\rr^\Sigma.$ By that we mean that no non trivial linear combination of the functions $r_i$ and the constant function $1$ yields the $0$ function.
+One can reduce KL constraint problems which do not satisfy these conditions to ones that do, in an obvious way.

 A KL constraint problem $\left(\Sigma,Q,\left\{ r_{i}\right\} _{i=1}^{k}\right)$ will be called \emph{augmented} if we are given an additional \emph{target function} $s:\Sigma\to\rr$.